Counterfactual Learning of Stochastic Policies with Continuous Actions: On Optimization Perspectives for CRM

 \subsection{Proximal Point Algorithms}

 Non-convex CRM objectives have been optimized with classical gradient-based methods~\citep[][]{swaminathan2012, swaminathan2015} such as L-BFGS~\citep{liu1989limited}, or the stochastic gradient descent approach~\citep[][]{joachims2018deep}.
 Proximal point methods are classical approaches originally designed for convex optimization~\citep{rockafellar1976monotone}, which were then found to be useful for nonconvex functions \citep{fukushima1981generalized,paquette2018catalyst}.
 In order to minimize a function~$\mathcal L$, the main idea is to approximately solve a sequence of subproblems that are better conditioned than $\mathcal L$, such that the sequence of iterates converges towards a better stationary point of $\mathcal L$.
-More precisely, the proximal point method consists of computing a sequence
+More precisely, for our class of parametric policies, the proximal point method consists of computing a sequence

-where $\mathcal{L}(\theta)=\hat{L}(\pi_\theta) + \Omega(\pi_\theta)$ and $\kappa > 0$ is a constant parameter.
+where $\mathcal{L}(\pi_\theta)=\hat{L}(\pi_\theta) + \Omega(\pi_\theta)$ and $\kappa > 0$ is a constant parameter.
 The regularization term $\Omega$ often penalizes the variance \citep{swaminathan2015}, see Appendix \ref{appendix:reproducibilitydetails}.
 The role of the quadratic function in~(\ref{eq:proximal}) is to make subproblems ``less nonconvex'' and for many machine learning formulations, it is even possible to obtain convex sub-problems with large enough~$\kappa$ \citep[see][]{paquette2018catalyst}.

 In this paper, we consider such a strategy~(\ref{eq:proximal}) with a parameter~$\kappa$, which we set to zero only for the last~iteration.
 Note that the effect of the proximal point algorithm differs from the proximal policy optimization (PPO) strategy used in reinforcement learning~\citep{schulman2017proximal}, even though both approaches are related.
 PPO encourages a new stochastic policy to be close to a previous one in Kullback-Leibler distance.
 Whereas the term used in PPO modifies the objective function (and changes the set of stationary points), the proximal point algorithm optimizes and finds a stationary point of the original objective~$\mathcal L$, even with fixed~$\kappa$.